ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 author: Adam Green
 categories:
   - Energy Basics
-excerpt: These two laws are the foundation of energy engineering.
+excerpt: The two laws at the foundation of energy engineering.

 ---